abdurrazzz/Cyber-Threat-Analytics-Agent/README.md

 ## 👤 Author

 Abdur Razzaq
-- **Project**: Censys 2026 Summer Internship Take-Home Exercise
 - **Date**: January 2025

 ## 🙏 Acknowledgments

-- Censys for providing the dataset and project opportunity
 - Groq for providing fast, free LLM inference
 - OpenSSH, Nginx, and other open-source projects whose vulnerabilities appear in the dataset